MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/replace-function.md

  **Description**
-Returns a string in which a specified substring has been replaced with another substring a specified number of times.
+Returns a string, which is a substring of a string expression beginning at the start position (defaults to 1), in which a specified substring has been replaced with another substring a specified number of times.

 ## Syntax